 Just like a real drum kit, the surface/stage you are playing on will absorb vibrations better or worse than others, which means more or less vibration to be absorbed and used by the hi-hat trigger.
 For example, if the hi-hat has been optimized to respond best on a hard, concrete floor, you may find that moving to a soft carpet dulls the response.
 This will affect all triggers, but the intricate nature of the hi-hat makes this a bit more sensitive than the rest of the kit.
 In this situation, increasing sensitivity or decreasing threshold for the trigger in question (bow, edge, or pedal) will make the hi-hat more responsive when a portion of each strike is being absorbed into the floor.

-Try a different curve setting.
+Try a different Pedal Curve setting.
 Choosing a logarithmic curve (LOG 1-4) will make it easier to generate a closed or semi-open sound.

 Reach for the splash setting.
-More footwork may make the splash trigger more accidentally, so increasing the Splash setting will decrease the range in which the splash will occur.
-Decreasing the value will open the splash range and make it easier to hit.
+More footwork may make the splash trigger more accidentally, so decreasing the Splash setting will decrease the range in which the splash will occur.
+Increasing the value will open the splash range and make it easier to hit.